How to Apply for Financial Aid?

 Upon the college's receipt of your FAFSA information, you will receive a Document Tracking Letter requiring that you take additional steps to complete your financial aid file.
-For the 2014 -2015 & 2013 -2014 academic year the financial aid office will only review files for students who have completed the online process.
 If you are required to submit additional documents after you have completed the online process, you must submit these in person to the Financial Aid Office.
 Incomplete documents will not be accepted and will be returned to you with further instructions.

 We will also compare your FAFSA data with your Admissions record at our college; therefore, it is very important that you answer the following items accurately on your Admission Application: